AdamSulek/pharmacoscore-benchmark/README.md

 ### 1. Creating the Conda Environment

-If you have an environment configuration file (`env.yml`), you can create the environment using:
+If you have an environment configuration file (`env.yml` for linux and `env-windows.yml` for windows system), you can create the environment using:

 ```sh
 conda env create -f env.yml